Russula azurea: The Ultimate Mushroom Guide

 In a similar habitat, the Amethyst Dove (Russula amethystina) can be found with a wine cap, white stub and non-bitter taste.
 However, the lamellae turn yellow as the spores mature, as there is ocher spore pollen.

-Other names: Russule azurée (French), Weißblättriger Reif-Täubling (German).
+Common names: Russule azurée (French), Weißblättriger Reif-Täubling (German).

 Cap